traneric/prompt-eng/TROUBLESHOOTING.md

 The `URL_GENERATE _config` is not pointing to a running Ollama Server (or Ollama Serve is not running!)

-Check the explanation in [Configure Lab Enviroment](https://github.com/genilab-fau/prompt-eng/CONFIG.md)
+Check the explanation in [Configure Lab Environment for General Audience](https://github.com/genilab-fau/prompt-eng/blob/cb2fefa33f5a1c5a927f1246917f73943d3b99ce/CONFIG.MD)

 You can test access to Ollama serve as (check if the URL matches what is in you `_config`):